the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-motivation.md

 **1. Accountability & Habit Formation:**

-A new habit becomes a part of the daily routine when we commit to doing them consistently on a specific day, time, and location.
+A new habit becomes a part of our routine when we commit to doing them consistently on a specific day, time, and location.
-Their participants yield successful outcomes for their writing assignments by making the commitment to attend the writing event each week at the same time for 1 hour.
+Based on this principle, Shut up & Write events allow participants to yield successful outcomes for their writing assignments by making the commitment to attend the writing event each week at the same time for 1 hour.

 **2. Social Motivation & Support:**

 The *sense of belonging* can increase performance and engagement in tasks.
 In a survey conducted on 2000 participants from different sectors, high belonging was linked to a whopping 56% increase in job performance {cite}`HBR2019Belonging`.
-Along the same line, Shut Up & Write events provide a sense of community where attendees feel supported and motivated by everyone else writing around you.
+Along the same line, Shut Up & Write events provide a sense of community where attendees feel supported and motivated by everyone else writing around them.

-This circle of 3 experiences: "habit building and progress", "social support and accountability" and "great writing experience", keep people engaged, feel committed and accomplish what they set out to do.
+They create a cycle of 3 experiences: "habit building and progress", "social support and accountability" and "great writing experience", which keep people engaged, feel committed and accomplish what they set out to do.

 ### Pomodoro Technique

-The [pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) uses a timer to break down work into smaller intervals usually of 25 minutes called "Pomodoros", separated by short breaks or 5 minutes.
+The [pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) uses a timer to break down work into smaller intervals usually of 25 minutes called "Pomodoros", separated by short breaks of 5 minutes.
 Like the previous technique, the Pomodoro technique allows planning, tracking, recording, processing and visualizing the task at hand.

 > Pomodoro, from the Italian word for 'tomato', after the tomato-shaped kitchen timer that Francesco Cirillo used as a university student. {cite}`Lifehack2020pomodoro`

-The goal of this technique is to avoid procrastinating and getting things done with the help of the following workflow:
+The goal of this technique is to avoid procrastinating and get things done with the help of the following workflow:
 - identify the task
 - set the Pomodoro timer (25 minutes long)
 - work on the task until the timer rings